vxnuaj/machine-learning/02-classification/README.md

 Rather than only using Bootstrap Samples, a random forest has it's individual bagged decision trees trained on a random subset of features.

-If we have $n$ total features, we choose $k$ features randomly at each node, where $k < n$, limiting a decision tree to choose the optimal feature split index from only the subset $k$.
+If we have $n$ total features, we choose $k$ features randomly at each node, where $k < n$, limiting a decision tree to choose the optimal feature split index from only the subset of features, $k$.

-Then per usual, you'd choose the split with the highest Information Gain through the Gini Index or Entropy, to make the next split.
+Then per usual, you'd choose the split with the highest Information Gain through the Gini Index or Entropy, to make the next split, but only based on $k$.

-A typical choice of $k$ is $k = \sqrt{n}$
+A typical choice of the size of $k$ is $k_{size} = \sqrt{n}$

 This is done to decorrelate each tree within the ensemble, to further reduce the variance and mitigate overfitting.

 > *Otherwise, an individual tree in the ensemble might still come up with similar splits to others.*

-If each tree was overfit, given that Bootstrap Samples still contain some similar data, the overall result may still yield an overfit prediction with high variance.

-Random Forests, decorrelating each tree through Bootstrap Samples and a random selection of features, are able to produce results that are more generalizable.
+If we had a dataset $D$, containing multiple $D_i$, where $D_1$ was a very strong feature / predictor for a given label, most trees if not all would then use $D_1$ at the first split, the root split.
+Thereby most of the trees may end up looking very alike given that the strongly correlated feature was used as the root split node for all.
+So each tree is correlated.
+Random forests overcome this as they're limited to using a subset of the total features / predictors and therefore, most of the trees in the random forest ensemble, won't have a predictor that strongly correlates the trees.

+The smaller the size of the subset $D_1$ is, the better the tree will be at generalizing to a dataset to provide an unbiased prediction, as the predictions are based on trees using different sets of predictors.

+The process of training a Random Forest is very similar to training a set of bagged trees, the only difference being that we select different $n$ subsets of bootstrapped samples containing different $m$ features $\in D$, $D_i$, to train $n$ different models.

+1. Sample $n$ datasets from $D$ with replacement (bootstrapped samples)
+2. For each subset, $D_i$, select a random number of features at each node, $m$, to train a decision tree on and leave out the rest, where $m ≤ len(D_i)$
+3. Train the ensemble on each $D_i$, and then run predictions
+4. Get the final predictions using hard or soft majority voting.